okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 2. Click **Add Inline Hook** and select **Registration** from the drop-down menu.
 3. Add a name for the hook (in this example, "Guide Registration Hook Code").
 4. Add your external service URL, including the endpoint.
 For example, use your Glitch project name with the endpoint:  `https://your-glitch-projectname.glitch.me/registrationHook`.
-5. Include authentication field and secret.
+5. Include the authentication field and secret.
 In this example:

     * **Authentication Field** = `authorization`
     * **Authorization Secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`